HanaaSous/Docker-Task/README.md

 </p>
 <p>Apache server/client using Docker</p>
 **from server side==>
--download httpd from centos7
+*download httpd from centos7
--create custum repo contains rpms for httpd
+*create custum repo contains rpms for httpd
--run server on 8899
+*run server on 8899
--create scripts file to build server-image and run docker container
+*create scripts file to build server-image and run docker container

 **from client side ==>
 -request custum repo from server